 What are the consequences if something goes wrong?

-In addition, the Act introduces a statutory tort for breach of the free speech duties, meaning that eligible persons claiming loss (financial or otherwise) as a result of breaches of the free speech duties will be able to bring civil claims for damages in the courts, subject to various conditions.
+The Act's introduction of a statutory tort (meaning that eligible persons claiming loss as a result of breaches of the free speech duties would be able to bring civil claims for damages in the courts) is due to be repealed.

 What is the University doing to prepare?